efregoso/magicalrpg/README.md

 Testing (another) commit from IntelliJ.
+Have changed SSH settings from Built-in to Native.
 Please work!